- Abortion & Termination of Pregnancy

 Finding a lead maternity caregiver

-A Lead Maternity Caregiver (LMC) provides your maternity care, including providing care for you and your baby during pregnancy, attending your birth, and monitoring & supporting you and your baby up to 6 weeks after the birth.
+A Lead Maternity Carer (LMC) provides your maternity care, including providing care for you and your baby during pregnancy, attending your birth, and monitoring & supporting you and your baby up to 6 weeks after the birth.
 An LMC can be a midwife, GP, or obstetrician.
 In New Zealand it is free for eligible women to have a midwife or doctor (GP) as an LMC.
 You have to pay if you choose a private obstetrician.
 If you develop obstetric complications during or after pregnancy, care from an obstetrician is free for eligible women.

 Most people in New Zealand choose a midwife as their LMC.
 Alternatively, some hospitals also provide a community midwifery service.
 You also have the option of visiting a private obstetrician.